 An Overwhelmed Community

 Cooke reported repeatedly and unsuccessfully seeking help for the community’s addiction problem that has accelerated over the last decade.
 After the HIV epidemic was declared, however, Austin received help from local, state, private, and federal sources very quickly.
 Comprehensive best practice services were well underway in just weeks.

 These services included:

--A One Stop Shop offering sterile syringes, HIV testing, condoms, hepatitis immunizations, harm reduction and addiction education, and help securing identification in order to apply for healthcare and other benefits
+- A One-Stop-Shop offering sterile syringes, HIV testing, condoms, hepatitis immunizations, harm reduction, and addiction education, and help to secure identification in order to apply for healthcare and other benefits

 The community’s response has been varied and at times volatile.
 Media exposure, obvious prostitution, and needles found in public places have angered many.
 Some fear services will enable more addiction.
 Some are very vocal; Cooke’s clinic has received death threats and those who are addicted have been told to leave the community.
 Others have publicly prayed for healing, done needle clean up on the streets and offered transportation to services.